openlookeng/hetu-core/hetu-docs/en/connector/jmx.md

 JMX Connector
 =============

 The JMX connector provides the ability to query JMX information from all nodes in a openLooKeng cluster.
 This is very useful for monitoring or debugging.
-Java Management Extensions (JMX) provides information about the Java Virtual Machine and all of the software running inside it. openLooKeng itself is heavily instrumented via JMX.
+Java Management Extensions (JMX) provides information about the Java Virtual Machine and all of the software running inside it. openLooKeng itself is heavily instrumented through JMX.

  This connector can also be configured so that chosen JMX information will be periodically dumped and stored in memory for later access.

 Configuration
 -------------

-To configure the JMX connector, create a catalog properties file `etc/catalog/jmx.properties` with the following contents:
+To configure the JMX connector, create a catalog properties file **etc/catalog/jmx.properties** with the following contents:

 ``` properties
 connector.name=jmx